Cheap dairy, Trader Joe's: What Canadians missed most about driving to the US | News

 Cheap cheese and dairy products

 Cheese is notoriously expensive in Canada, so it’s a popular item to buy on cross-border road trips.
-Tillamook is a favourite of British Columbia residents, and there’s a creamery in Oregon that offers tours.
+Tillamook is a favourite of British Columbia residents, and they love visiting the creamery in Oregon that offers tours.

 Trader Joe’s

-From peanut butter cups to the Everything But the Leftovers seasoning, there are many reasons Canadians missed this much-loved grocery chain.
-Not sure what to buy?
-Check out these TikTok accounts that review products.
+From peanut butter cups to Everything But the Leftovers seasoning, there are many reasons Canadians missed this much-loved grocery chain.
+There are even TikTok accounts that review products to help people choose what to buy.

-Canadian border communities: What are the non-essential things you have missed in the US?
-Team Trader Joe’s over here.

 NFL and other pro sports games

-For those of us living outside Toronto, major sports games that aren’t hockey-related can be hard to come by.
+Major sports games that aren’t hockey-related can be hard to come by in Canada.
 Now that the US land border is opening, Canadian fans can drive down to see their favourite teams play again.

 Cheap gas

-Americans tend to have cheaper prices on fuel than we do, so remember to fill up the tank before heading back.
-Be careful about filling jerry cans though, because leaking fumes from those can ignite and cause a fire if you get into a crash.
+Americans tend to have cheaper prices on fuel, and many Canadians fill up the tank before heading back.

 Cheap booze